Organic vs. Inorganic Growth – Pros, Cons, and an Investor’s Perspective

 Pros of inorganic growth

 Growth is much, much faster.
-According to Quickbooks, many business nearly double or triple their client list with a business merger.
+Many businesses nearly double or triple their client list with a business merger.
 Since this growth occurs through a transaction, this inorganic growth is much faster than is possible for organic growth.

 Gain an immediate increase in market share.
 One of the greatest benefits of a merger or acquisition is the increase in market share.
 Through inorganic growth, you are gaining the benefits of an entire company’s prior sales and relationships, which means you’re immediately gaining markets and clients that you otherwise may not have had access to.